Mikel Alonso: Tenerife

 Following his release from Real Sociedad, Swansea City boss Roberto Martínez offered compatriot Alonso a chance to regain fitness.
 After his brother highly recommended both coach and the player to arrange the deal, he accepted the offer and joined the squad in training.

-However, Alonso would not remain in Wales and, in late January 2009, moved to CD Tenerife after being contacted regarding a season-long deal.
+However, Alonso would not remain in Wales and, in late January 2009, moved to Tenerife after being contacted regarding a season-long deal.
 He accepted the offer and stated that he had "heard good things" about his new team.
-However, he remained a fan of his former club Real Sociedad, stating that, although both sides competed in the second level, he hoped they gained promotion; he contributed with 11 matches in a return to the top flight, after a seven-year absence.
+However, he remained a fan of his former club Real Sociedad, stating that, although both sides competed in the second tier, he hoped they gained promotion; he contributed eleven matches in a return to the top flight after a seven-year absence.

 In the 2009–10 campaign, Alonso began as a starter, scoring with a rare header in the second matchday, a 1–0 home win against Athletic Bilbao.
 However, he appeared less regularly in the final stretch, as the Canarians were eventually relegated back.

-Charlton
+Charlton Athletic

 In late June 2011, following another Tenerife relegation, 31-year-old Alonso returned to England, joining Football League One club Charlton Athletic.
-He made his official debut on 5 October in the Football League Trophy tie at The Valley against Brentford, conceding a penalty in an eventual 0–3 loss.
+He made his official debut on 5 October in the Football League Trophy tie at The Valley against Brentford, conceding a penalty in an eventual 3–0 loss.

 Alonso was released at the end of the season, without making any appearances in any of the three major competitions.

 Real Unión

 On 14 July 2014, after nearly two years without a club, Alonso signed for Real Unión in Segunda División B. Four years later, the 38-year-old announced his retirement.

+Subsequently, Alonso worked as manager at Antiguoko and Real Sociedad B, acting as assistant to his brother at the latter.